EndPointCorp/end-point-blog/2020/03/25/web-projects-for-rainy-day.html.md

 ### Disaster Recovery Tests

-For anyone with business-critical infrastructure, you need to ensure you know how to get everything back up and running in the case of a major failure, either with on-prem or cloud hosting.
+For anyone with business-critical infrastructure, you need to ensure you know how to get everything back up and running in the case of a major failure, either with on-premises or cloud hosting.
 Now’s a good time to clarify with your hosting vendor things like: What are your backups like?
 What is your disaster recovery plan?
 What is the timeline for recovering the application in the event of a major failure?
 If you can, take time to do a simulation and make sure all the pieces are there if they need to be.
 Simply said, we also need to test our backups in order to ensure that they actually work.

 ### Redesign